 - 5. Select Import (scroll down the window, if necessary).
-Import creates a new instance of the VM with unique hardware IDs. - When prompted, click Browse and the wizard displays the Importing Virtual Machine window.
-Select the appropriate .vhd file to include for each volume associated with the VM. - 7.
-Review and, if necessary, edit the information (you may need to scroll down the window):
+(For a everRun-created OVF, you can also select Restore.
+See Replacing/Restoring a Virtual Machine from an OVF File for information.) - 6.
+The wizard displays the Prepare for Importing Virtual Machine window, prompting you to upload additional files, if necessary.
+If prompted, select the appropriate file(s) to include for each volume associated with the VM. - 7.
+If you have selected an OVF file, you can review and, if necessary, edit the information (you may need to scroll down the window):